-The camp shall provide a clearly marked health care area that is appropriately equipped and includes:

-- A. For long-term camps, an automated external defibrillator (AED) - B. For long-term camps and day camps, lockable medical storage system (dry and cold) - C. Available toilets, washing water, and drinking water - D. Space for medical treatment - E. Protection from outside elements

-- A. "Clearly marked" means that the camp has adequate signs and building/ station signage that point to where medical care is located.
-The facility itself should be clearly marked. - B. The council should have a health policy that addresses where AEDs should be located and which camp staff should be trained in their use to maximize the likelihood of successful application.
-AEDs are required for long-term camps and recommended for all other camps. - C. Trek programs must meet this requirement at their base of operations only.

-- Observation of medical care area - Discussion with medical staff members
+Applies to: STANDARD: The camp shall provide a clearly marked health care area that is appropriately equipped and includes: A. For long-term camps, an automated external defibrillator (AED) B. For long-term camps and day camps, lockable medical storage system (dry and cold) Day camp C. Available toilets, washing water, and drinking water D. Space for medical treatment E. Protection from outside elements Short-term camp INTERPRETATION: A. "Clearly marked" means that the camp has adequate signs and building/ station signage that point to where medical care is located.
+The facility Long-term itself should be clearly marked. camp B. The council should have a health policy that addresses where AEDs should be located and which camp staff should be trained in their use to maximize the likelihood of successful application.
+AEDs are required for long-term camps and recommended for all other camps.
+C. Trek programs must meet this requirement at their base of operations only.
+VERIFICATION: Observation of medical care area Discussion with medical staff members